twilco/widen.github.io/_drafts/improving-css-variables-in-webkit.md

 [WebKit](https://webkit.org/) is an open-source browser engine that is most famous for powering Safari.
-Safari is far from the only place you'll find WebKit, however — it is behind every browser on iOS, all web content displayed on PlayStation systems, and in various GTK-based browsers such as [Epiphany](https://github.com/GNOME/epiphany).
+Safari is far from the only place you'll find WebKit, however — it is behind every browser on iOS, all web content displayed on PlayStation systems, and in various GTK-based browsers such as [Gnome Web](https://github.com/GNOME/epiphany).
 WebKit is also deployed to millions of embedded devices via the [WPE](https://webkit.org/wpe/) port (**W**ebKit **P**ort for **E**mbedded).

 ### CSS has variables?